CarlyGallagher/the-honey-comb/README.md

 ## Description

 * Honey Comb is a social media application with innovative simplicity and creativity.
-This is a place for people to share the on-goings and
-* interest of their lives along with creative freedom to cusomize their profile page
+This is a place for people to share the on-goings and interest of their lives along with creative freedom to cusomize their profile page.

 ## Table of Contents